Asymptotic analysis of the linearized Boltzmann collision operator from angular cutoff to non-cutoff: Introduction

 (i).
-In the region of $|v-v_*|\le 1$, the hyperbolic structure prevails over the the anisotropic structure, which can be checked from the proof of the sharp bounds for the operator in weighted Sobolev spaces(see \cite{he2} for details).
+In the region $|v-v_*|\le 1$, the hyperbolic structure prevails over the anisotropic structure, which can be checked from the proof of the sharp bounds for the operator in weighted Sobolev spaces(see \cite{he2} for details).
 It suggests that we can use Sobolev regularity to give the upper bounds for the operator.
+See Proposition \ref{ubqepsilonsingular} for more details.

 (ii).
-In the region of $|v-v_*|\ge 1$, the operator is dominated by the anisotropic structure.
+In the region $|v-v_*|\ge 1$, the operator is dominated by the anisotropic structure.
 We resort to the geometric decomposition in the phase space to give the corresponding upper bounds.
 In particular, we make full use of the symmetric property of the structure inside the operator and also the dissipation $\mathcal{R}^{\epsilon,\gamma}_{*,g}(f)$ obtained from the lower bound of the operator.
+See Proposition \ref{ubqepsilonnonsingular} for more details.